 Hello folks.
 I hope you are staying safe and at the best of your health while reading this.
 Today we will be discussing ‘Yoga Nidra’, the one-stop solution for all your sleep-related problems, anxiety, stress, and depression.
 A solution for all the major bodily problems, be it physical or mental.
 But before we discuss the effectiveness of ‘Yoga Nidra’, let’s dive deep into the problems and why practicing Yoga Nidra is a must for every single human on this planet.

 These are unprecedented times and we are fighting an enemy we cannot see.
 A virus has changed the way our world functions.
 What started as a mole is turning out to be a mountain.
 Many things have changed during this pandemic under the #NewNormal and it is taking a toll on our bodies, especially our sleep cycle.
-Our sleep cycle is more messed up than ever and it is not something that must be taken lightly.
+Our sleep cycle is more messed up than ever and it should not be taken lightly.
 It is no brainer that sleep plays a vital role in maintaining our physical as well as mental health.
 Having enough sleep puts our bodies at ease and lowers the risk of blood pressure.
 It is very crucial considering the number of people suffering from heart attacks and strokes due to high blood pressure in their veins.

-According to the National Institute of Health, around 30% of the general population suffers from sleep disruption.
+- According to the National Institute of Health, around 30% of the general population suffers from sleep disruption.

-About 25% of adults have trouble sleeping due to stress and anxiety.
+- About 25% of adults have trouble sleeping due to stress and anxiety.

-People with insomnia are 30% more likely to develop Type 2 diabetes.
+- People with insomnia are 30% more likely to develop Type 2 diabetes.

-Almost 40 million Americans suffer from chronic Insomnia.
+- Almost 40 million Americans suffer from chronic Insomnia.

-75% of people suffering from depression have insomnia
+- 75% of people suffering from depression have insomnia

-Now that we have established what lack of sleep can do to your body, let us discuss the solution.
+- Now that we have established what lack of sleep can do to your body, let us discuss the solution.

-Yoga at the rescue!
+Yoga Nidra for good sleep at the rescue!

 Time and again, Yoga has rescued humanity from all kinds of bodily problems and helped lead a peaceful and healthy life.
 Be it physical or mental, yoga has the solution for every problem in the book.
 Yoga is not an exercise routine; it is a way of life.
 The main reason that yoga works are a combination of physical and mental calmness.
 While there is no substitute for a good night’s sleep, there is a particular combination of meditation and yoga that comes close, it Yoga Nidra.
 We will be discussing Yoga Nidra which is a scientifically proven antidote to anxiety, stress, and depression.